-Raising additional capital may cause dilution to our stockholders restrict our operations or require us to relinquish rights to our product candidates.
+Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our product candidates.

 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
 We do not have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest in our company may be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a stockholder.
 Debt and equity financings, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as redeeming our shares, making investments, incurring additional debt, making capital expenditures, declaring dividends or placing limitations on our ability to acquire, sell or license intellectual property rights.
+In addition, WFIA holds pre-funded warrants to purchase 1,028,955 shares of our common stock.
+Upon any exercise of such pre-funded warrants, your ownership interest in our company will be diluted.